 Under the AIP, "pre-tax income" means, with respect to a fiscal year, the aggregated consolidated net income adjusted to exclude reported income taxes of the Company as shown on the Company's consolidated financial statements for such year, but calculated excluding any special, unusual or non-recurring items as determined by the Committee in accordance with applicable accounting rules.
-(1) For 2018, the AIP design included a fuel price adjustment feature.
-Under this design, the Company's pre-tax income level achieved under the AIP awards would be adjusted if and solely to the extent that the Company's actual 2018 fuel prices varied by more than 5% as compared to the February 2018 fuel prices included in the financial model used to establish the pre-tax income goals.
-The Company's actual full year 2018 fuel prices were 10.3% higher than the forecast, resulting in a pre-tax income adjustment under the 2018 AIP.
+(4) For 2019, the AIP design included a fuel price adjustment feature.
+Under this design, the Company's pre-tax income level achieved under the AIP awards would be adjusted if and solely to the extent that the Company's actual 2019 fuel prices varied by more than 5% as compared to the February 2019 fuel prices included in the financial model used to establish the pre-tax income goals.
+The Company's actual full year 2019 fuel prices were approximately 5.4% lower than the forecast, resulting in a pre-tax income adjustment under the 2019 AIP.
+See Appendix A for a reconciliation of pre-tax income as measured for purposes of the AIP to GAAP pre-tax income.